Here are a few options, from most direct to more story-driven: **Option 1 (Recommended):** Solved: From Dart to TypeScript: ...

 I recall a 2āÆAM incident call.
 The auth-service-v2 was melting down, and the onācall junior dev was completely lost.
 The service was written in Node.js, but it was structured like a Spring Boot applicationācomplete with dependencyāinjection containers and factory patterns that felt alien.

-The original author was a Java dev who transplanted their patterns into Node.
+The original author was a Java developer who transplanted their patterns into Node.
 The code worked, but nobody on the team knew how to debug it.
 It was a ghost ship in our own fleet.

 Thatās the exact feeling I get when I see code thatās technically correct but culturally foreign.
 Itās not about being āwrongā; itās about being maintainable for the team youāre on.